alexandreiabattles/content-ops-starter/content/pages/careers.md

-          Eagles Army is a group of pro and dertimated warriors, dedicated to the protection of the kingdom under the command of Queen Cleopatra in Ptolemaic Egypt.
+          Eagles Army is a group of pro and dertimated warriors, dedicated to the protection of the kingdom under Queen Kleopatra in Ptolemaic Egypt.
 Inspired by the god Horus, the falcon god, a great symbol of vision and divine power.
-Brave and loyal, the soldiers of the Eagles are known for their determination in battle, fiercely defending Cleopatra's legacy against any invaders
+Brave and loyal, the warriors of the Eagles are known for their determination in battle, **loyalty,**  fiercely defending Kleopatra's legacy against any invaders

           **STATE OF YOUR CITIES :**